 Wheatgrass also contains high levels of chlorophyll which can help increase the blood flow in CKD cats that have anemia.

-However, one thing cat owners noticed is an increase in the frequency of vomiting and pooping.
+One thing cat owners noticed is an increase in the frequency of vomiting and pooping.

 This is a natural biological reaction from your cat as it can’t digest the wheatgrass and has to expel it from the body.